AsjadOooO/Zero-attacker/README.md

 - ⚠️ The reason im not working on Zero attacker and not updating  is due to my exams in the college will work on this in summer vacation

+- 📣 Website is launching soon https://zerooffenssecurity.cloud/

+- When the tool is getting updated?
+Really soon.
+Working on everything

 ### Quick installiton